-In order to produce high-impact interventions, we must use powerful and analytic communication tools.
-Maps bring layers of data to life by not only allowing CRS' staff to see where needs are located, but by also enabling collaboration on a larger scale.
+Maps using GIS bring layers of data to life by not only allowing CRS' staff to see where needs are located, but by also enabling collaboration on a larger scale producing high-impact interventions.
 International partners and local beneficiaries can visualize where materials have been distributed, give insight on a proposed shelter site, and quickly grasp the multiple considerations in project planning by simply pointing to a map.
 CRS also uses unmanned aerial vehicles (UAVs) to gather high quality aerial images where land surveys are otherwise too expensive or impossible in disaster settings.

-CRS currently utilizes a team of professional volunteers, interns, university partners, and professional service firms who support our goals with technical expertise.
-GIS offers the opportunity for fellow agencies, governments, and local communities who are invested in a common location to share unique perspectives and advancements, which promotes data openness and accountability between stakeholders on every level.
+CRS currently utilizes an in-house GIS Analyst, professional volunteers, interns, university partners, and professional service firms who support our goals with technical expertise.
+GIS offers the opportunity for fellow agencies, governments, and local communities to share unique perspectives and advancements, which promotes data openness and accountability between stakeholders on every level.